Plane Crashes, Injuries And Deaths

 – Superman, as played by Christopher Reeve

-But for those of us who choose to fly in smaller, single or twin engine planes, it turns out that Superman was only half right.
+For those of us who choose to fly in smaller, single or twin-engine planes, it turns out that Superman was only half right.
 These planes are involved in many more accidents per year.
-The recent accident involving New York Yankee Cory Lidell was another reminder that small planes carry serious risks.

 You have legal avenues to pursue if you survive a plane crash or if a loved one has died in one.
 You are legally able to file an aviation accident legal claim if it can be shown that the cause of the accidents was for one of the following reasons, each of which falls under the category of negligence:

 - Pilot error – The most common reason for small plane accidents.

 - Improper loading – This is what caused the crash of the Cessna 402B that was carrying the pop singer Aaliyah in September 2001.